joemarlo/DS4SI-tool/README.md

 # DS4SI-tool
-Shiny tool for selecting RCT sites
+Pedagogical tool for selecting where to conduct RCTs.
+Built in Shiny.

 Current draft can be found here: [jmarlo.shinyapps.io/DS4SI-tool/](https://jmarlo.shinyapps.io/DS4SI-tool/)